 Nus, Ferozes e Antropófagos – (Nudes, Ferocious and Anthropophagi)

 Separated by an ocean and by the cultural differences of each country, but united by common creative ideals, Brazilian and French artists gather in this project “Nus, Ferozes e Antropófagos” (Nudes, Ferocious and Anthropophagi”).
-Result of the exchange of companhia brasileira de teatro, settled in Curitiba, and the French groups Coletivo Jakart Mugiscué and Centro Dramático Nacional de Limousin.
+Result of the exchange of companhia brasileira de teatro, settled in Curitiba, and the French groups Coletivo Jakart Mugiscué (Jakart Mugiscué Collective) and Centro Dramático Nacional de Limousin (Limousin National Dramatic Center).

-The direction is shared between Marcio Abreu and the French colleagues Thomas Quillardet (Jakart) and Pierre Pradinas (Centro Dramático de Limousin).
+The direction is shared between Marcio Abreu and the French colleagues Thomas Quillardet (Jakart) and Pierre Pradinas (Limousin National Dramatic Center).

 As the name – borrowed from Hans Staden’s work – indicates, it is a work of exploitation of the unknown borders.
 In this case, to unveil and understand not only the countries in which both companies live.
 “It is a spectacle about the encounter”, tells Thomas Quillardet.
 “The encounter in general: with the other, with the difference, with another language and, also, the encounter with yourself”.

-Marcio Abreu completes: “The work was born from the plunge into the other’s reality – the Brazilian in the French, the French in the Brazilian.
+Marcio Abreu completes: “The work was born from the plunge into the other’s reality – the Brazilian into the French, the French into the Brazilian.
 Workshops were made in France and in Brazil, from which a unique dramaturgy is being developed.
 This work started in 2011.
 Since then, six editions of encounters were made in both countries, with workshops and cultural experiences.

 The premiere occurred in France, in May 2014, in the Théâtre de l’Union – Centre Dramatique de Limousin, in Limoges.